Cataclasite: Formation

-Cataclasites form though the progressive fracturing of mineral grains and aggregates, a process known as comminution.
+Cataclasites form through the progressive fracturing of mineral grains and aggregates, a process known as comminution.
 Cataclasites are the result of comminution, along with frictional sliding and grain rotation during faulting.
 This crushing, frictional sliding and rotation of grains is referred to as cataclasis.

 Comminution, along with frictional sliding and grain boundary rotation can allow a rock to macroscopically flow over a wide brittle zone in the crust.
 This macroscopic flow due to the combination of brittle deformation mechanisms can be referred to as cataclastic flow.

 Setting

 Many faults near the earth's surface are brittle and show evidence of low temperature deformation.
 At low temperatures, there is not enough energy for the crystal grains to deform plastically, thus each grain fractures as opposed to elongation or recrystallizing.
 In these systems, cataclasites would be more likely to form as opposed to mylonites, which would require crystal plastic deformation.
 Due to quartz being the main mineral in many rocks in the brittle regime of the crust, the brittle-ductile transition for quartz can be a good indication of where cataclasites would form before ductile deformation plays a role.
 This normally refers to the uppermost 10–12 km of the continental crust.